Angular constraints on planar frameworks: Basic definitions

-For \ref{it:tree:tree}, take any angle in $A \setminus A'$ and write it in terms of angles of $A'$ using the fact that the product of a cycle equals one.
-Replacing each of those in the nontrivial relation $P(A) = 0$ yields a nontrivial rational function $Q(A') = 0$, and clearing denominators yields the result.
+For \ref{it:tree:tree}, take any angle index ${ef} \in A \setminus A'$.
+As the graph $\tilde{G}(A') + ef$ contains a cycle with $ef$, we can apply \ref{it:tree:cycle} to this cycle to write $\alpha_{ef}$ in terms of angles of $A'$, here using the fact that the product of a cycle equals 1.
+We now note that if $P$ is a non-trivial polynomial with $P(\alpha_A) = 0$, then replacing each of those in the nontrivial relation $P(\alpha_A) = 0$ yields a nontrivial rational function $q(\alpha_{A'}) = 0$, and clearing denominators yields the result.
 This method also directly implies \ref{it:tree:forest}. \end{proof}